wojnosystems/vsql/README.md

 If you return an error, a rollback will be issued as well, but the error will be propagated up and returned to the caller of vsql.Txn.

-If your code emits a panic, your transaction will be rolled back, and the panic will be re-panic'ed after the rollback
+If your code emits a panic, your transaction will be rolled back, and the panic will be re-panic'ed after the rollback.

+There is another version of this function called TxnNested that does exactly the same thing, but the interfaces support spawning nested transactions.

+Again, you don't have to use these function to use transactions.
+This is merely a convenience method if you need to quickly group queries within a single or set of nested transactions.

 # License

 Copyright 2019 Chris Wojno

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.